 - use it for a lawful purpose

-When you send us a completed electronic form that includes your personal details, we will collect personal information, such as name, address and email address.
+When you send us information by completing an online form that includes your personal details, we will collect personal details such as name, address and email address.

-We will not identify you or your browsing activities, except if there is an investigation.
-In this case, a law enforcement agency may exercise a warrant to look at our logs.
+We won’t identify you or your browsing activities, except if there is an investigation.
+In this case, a law enforcement agency can exercise a warrant to look at our logs.

-Note: The National Library of Australia may also archive information on our websites.
+The National Library of Australia can also archive information on our websites.

-We may provide your personal information to 3rd parties in Australia or overseas who help us with our statutory functions and activities.
+We can provide your information to third parties in Australia or overseas who help us with our statutory functions and activities.

 - researchers conducting research or survey work for us.

-We may transfer your personal information to these 3rd parties electronically, including via the internet.
+We can transfer your information to these third parties electronically, including via the internet.

-When we provide personal information to 3rd parties for surveys and research, we will limit them to only using or disclosing your personal information for the reasons we engaged them.
+When we provide personal information to third parties for surveys and research, we will limit them to only using or disclosing your personal information for the reasons we engaged them for.

-Third parties conducting surveys or research for us must follow the same legal obligations we follow when it comes to your personal information.
+Third parties conducting surveys or research for us have to follow the same legal obligations we follow when it comes to your information.

-If you do not want your personal information to be used by or disclosed to 3rd parties conducting research or surveys for us, or if you want to inspect, amend or remove personal information we have about you, write to us at:
+If you don’t want your personal information to be used by or disclosed to third parties conducting research or surveys for us, or if you want to inspect, amend or remove personal information we have about you, write to us at:

 Fair Work Ombudsman